PavanRangani/docs/docs/prd/investments/workspace.md

         - System will pull the latest data of the Budget/Actual from the [Cash Flow](../cash-flow/cash-flow.md#annual-cash-budget--actual-tracking) of the entity.
 System will pull only the last 5 years' records.
         - Cash Sources & Uses value for each funding account is pulled from the Cash Flow tab.
 It's pulled from the Grand Total of Private Capital section.
     - Under `Portfolio Construction`, system pulls the `Portfolio Constraints and Considerations` of the current IPS.
+- `Portfolio Notes`
+    - User can enter more than one notes.
+Each note will have `Created by` & `Updated by` time and user.

 ### UX Rule
 - Shows all the details grouped by various section